 - Appoint a support person (who will assist a person to make decisions for themselves, by collecting and interpreting information or assisting the person to communicate their decisions).

-For further information on advance care planning, please visit the Better Health Channel.
+For further information on advance care planning, please visit Advance Care Planning Australia or the Better Health Channel.

-Additional resources for health practitioners can be found elsewhere in health.vic’s Advance Care Planning section.
+Additional resources for health practitioners can be found elsewhere in the Dept. of Health’s Advance Care Planning section.

 Other useful resources:-